Korean Restaurants: What To Expect And What Food To Order

 Arguably the most popular type of Korean restaurant is barbecue that you grill on the table yourself.
 They're really boisterous, it's entertaining to cook your own dinner, and it's especially fun with a big group.
 But there's so much variety to Korean food that you should branch out.
 In this case, Google's your best pal.
 Find a place that specializes in something particular and go for it.

-Most Korean restaurants won't have explanations of each item on the menu (if you're lucky, there'll be pictures of some dishes), so here's a list of dishes you'll most likely encounter.
+Most Korean restaurants won't have explanations of each item on the menu (if you're lucky, there'll be pictures of some dishes), so let's break them down.

 Even though you'll see these spicy rice cakes on menus in sit-down restaurants here, in Korea, ddukbokki is considered street food.
 The tube-shaped cakes are gummy and chewy and doused in sweet fiery chili sauce.
 Sometimes you'll see fish cake or additional vegetables tossed in.